-Traffic snarled following fatal crash Thursday in Port Arthur - Port Arthur News
+UPDATE: Female driver killed following 2-vehicle crash Thursday in Port Arthur - Port Arthur News

 One person is dead and another was sent to a hospital following a two-vehicle traffic crash near the 9000 block of Memorial Boulevard on Thursday.

-Port Arthur Police Chief Tim Duriso said the call came in at approximately 2:4o p.m. from an area near Central Mall.
+Port Arthur Police Chief Tim Duriso said the call came in at approximately 2:4o p.m. from the 9000 block of U.S. 69 .

 The name of the deceased is not being released pending notification of next of kin, authorities said.

-Note: UPDATE: Female driver killed following 2-vehicle crash Thursday in Port Arthur